ankitbnc/erp_collage/README.md

-# erp
+# ERP(ENTERPRISE RESOURCE PLANNING)
-erp system in university
+ERP system in university

 this is a simple tkinter based python project used to implement